rizinorg/rizin/DEVELOPERS.md

 }
 ```

-* Lines should be at most 78 chars.
+* Lines should be at most 100 chars.
 A tab is considered as 8 chars.
+If it makes
+  things more readable, you can use more than 100 characters, but this should be
+  the exception, not the rule.

 * Braces open on the same line as the for/while/if/else/function/etc. Closing
   braces are put on a line of their own, except in the else of an if statement